cs3110/textbook/_sources/chapters/intro/about.md

 Please do not post your solutions to the exercises anywhere, especially not in public repositories where they could be found by search engines. {{ solutions }}

-**Binder.** TODO

-**PDF.** An experimental <a href="ocaml_programming.pdf">full PDF version of this book</a> is available.
+**PDF.** A <a href="ocaml_programming.pdf">full PDF version of this book</a> is available.
 It does not contain the embedded videos, annotations, or other features that the HTML version has.
 It might also have typesetting errors.
 At this time, no tablet (ePub, etc.) version is available, but most tablets will let you import PDFs.